 Unfortunately, much of her poetry has been lost, although some poems have been painstakingly pieced together through surviving fragments.

 Details of her life are hard to piece together as there are few reliable sources.
 For example, historians are unsure about whether to take her poetry as reliable autobiographical evidence.

 However, evidence from the period suggests she was temporarily exiled to Sicily because of political troubles on the island of Lesbos.

 Sapphos is sometimes referred to as a lesbian.
 The word lesbian is actually derived from her place of birth – lesbos.
 However, there is no hard evidence about her sexuality.
-Her poems expressing great passion for a variety of people – both men and women may have been autobiographical or not.
+Her poems express great passion for a variety of people – both men and women; they may have been autobiographical or not.